Russians in Kazakhstan: Post-Soviet period

 Russians are still an influential socio-political group in Kazakhstan, and they remain active in Kazakhstan's public, military, cultural and economic life.
-Also the Kazakh language is the state language, while Russian is now also officially used as an equal language to Kazakh in Kazakhstan's public institutions.
+Although the Kazakh language is the state language, Russian is now also officially used as an equal language to Kazakh in Kazakhstan's public institutions.
 Kazakhstan is also part of the Eurasian Economic Union with Russia.
+After the Russian invasion of Ukraine, tens and hundreds of thousands of Russian immigrants intending to avoid the 2022 Russian mobilization fled to Kazakhstan due to a relatively open border and few restrictions on travel.
+It is estimated the number of Russians who relocated to Kazakhstan is up to 930,000.

 Number and share

+Today, the most updated number of ethnic Russian Kazakh citizens from a reliable source numbered up to 3,500,000 people, or 17.5% of the total population of Kazakhstan, which was recorded in 2022.

 Censuses

 Number and share of Russians according to the census over the years by regions: